 Some families include their anti-enabling steps in their formal intervention for addiction.
 They tell the addicted person why they’d like addiction treatment to begin, and they outline how treatment works, but the end of the intervention provides them with the opportunity to declare their intention to change.
 They specify the ways in which they will no longer harbor the addiction, and they discuss how they’ll begin to focus on their own healing and their own happiness, regardless of what their loved one in the throes of addiction might do.
 Then, when the changes come, the addict isn’t surprised, and the resolution is a little easier to stick to.

-If you’d like to hold a CRAFT Intervention, or you just want to find out more about how you can live a healthy life in the midst of addiction, call our 24-hour helpline, 760-548-4032, and speak to an admissions coordinator about available treatment options.
+If you’d like to find out more about how you can live a healthy life in the midst of addiction, call us at 760-548-4032 and speak to an admissions coordinator about available treatment options.

 1 “Are You Empowering or Enabling?”
 Psychology Today, Sussex Publishers.
 11 July 2012.